wso2/docs-is/en/docs/learn/password-recovery.md

     set and give an answer for the question.
     ![answer-challenge-questions](../assets/img/using-wso2-identity-server/answer-challenge-questions.png)
 8. Click **Save**.
-9. Sign out of the user portal and click **Forgot Password** on the login screen.
+9. Sign out of the my account and click **Forgot Password** on the login screen.
     ![choose-forgot-password](../assets/img/using-wso2-identity-server/choose-forgot-password.png)
 10. Enter the username and select **Recover with Security Questions**.